HybridDog/technic/technic/doc/api.md

 * `poll_interval = 72`
 	* The poll interval is the time delay until the machines are updated next again.
-	* The value is in gametime seconds.
+	* The value is in minetest time seconds.
 * `produced_power`
 	* The aggregate power supplied by all producers
 	* result after polling